LinguisticsSchool of Arts, English and Languages | PhD

 A research degree offers students an opportunity to foster their capacity for independent research and critical thought.
 It also allows students to explore an area of interest and so understand and solve theoretical and practical problems within the field.
 Undertaking a research degree can enhance a student’s written and oral communication skills and a PhD is almost always a formal requirement for an academic post.

-There is no specific course content as such.
+There is no specific course content.
 You are expected to carry out your research under the guidance of your supervisor.
-Over the course of study you can attend postgraduate skills training organised by the Graduate School, or sessions on ‘Professionalising the Phd’, organised by our School’s academics.
+Over the course of study you can attend postgraduate skills training organised by the Graduate School, and you will undertake further training and development opportunities as deemed appropriate by your supervisory team.